WRITE A REVIEW

 Got this on clearance for a little over $2.
 It smells bad, minimal coverage and no real moisture benefits to me.
 Nice little pump container.
 Can't believe it lasted on the market as long as it did.
 But if you already like it, you should be able to find good deals on it as it looks like it's being discontinued.
 I do like other Physicians Formula products.

 Skin: Acne-prone, Fair, Cool

 Ok so I admit, I really should have known better when I bought this product.
 I was desperate to find a lighter base alternative to my regular foundation and was hmming and hawing between this and the Maybelline BB Cream.
 The reason I chose this was because, having very acne-prone skin, the PF touted the usual ‘hypoallergenic’ ‘non-comedogenic’ yada yada yada, while the Maybelline one only stated ‘oil-free’; usually Maybelline products will advertise if they are ‘non-comedogenic’, so the lack of this particular statement made me wary.
 Hence, I took a gamble with this product.
 I’d read many negative reviews and knew it was really iffy with my pale, yellow-toned skin, but I bought it anyway.
 As soon as I pumped out the first bit of product, I knew I’d made a mistake.
 The colour was NOTHING like the packaging implied: rather than a light, beige-yellow fair/ivory, it was a much darker, almost orangey-pink colour.
 I applied it anyway and was not surprised to find my face a pink-y tone, totally different my neck etc. Thank god I was able to bring it back and exchange it for my usual HG foundation, Revlon Colorstay in Buff.
 It’s too bad because the coverage of this stuff was light and sheer, and the consistency was OK, the pump dispenser was awesome, but the colour was just horrendous.

 Skin: Very Oily, Medium, Warm

+This is the first tinted moisturizer I have ever bought like 3 years ago and I just finished it.
+Not because it has that much product but just from using it here and there and I have finally finished it up!
 Product is moisturizing but definitely needs powder since it feels like it never really dries.
 Coverage is very sheer but does okay to even out some of my redness.
 Goes on a little gray (probably from the SPF) and a little light (but thats probably just because I bought the wrong color).
 Not the best color selection but happy that it had a pump.
 The packaging broke at the very end but for the most part held up pretty well.
 If you have oily skin this is probably not for you.
 However, the best part is that it did NOT break me out & for me, that's all that matters.
 I will definitely check out other TM from this brand just because their ingredients are more natural and don't seem to break me out.

 I really like this product:) I use it for my foundation and a great plus its a moisturizer aswell!